-The Business Rate retention scheme was introduced for 2013/14 which sees billing authorities receive a 'baseline funding' but in addition to this they are exposed to the risks and rewards of retaining a proportion of the income collected.
-This is driven by collection rates, movements on the tax base and decisions on outstanding appeals; however this exposure is mitigated by participating in the Devon-wide pool that collate all of the Business Rate growth and decline and return a share of the impact to each local authority.
+The Business Rate retention scheme was introduced in April 2013 which sees billing authorities receive a 'baseline' funding but in addition they are exposed to the risks and rewards of retaining a proportion of the income collected.
+This exposure is mitigated by participation in the Devon-wide pool that collates all of the Business Rate growth and decline and returns a share of the impact to each local authority.